 7. Benefits of borrowing against mutual fund units

-– Loan against mutual funds is a good way to receive instant liquidity against the mutual funds unit you own.
+– Loan against mutual funds is an excellent way to receive instant liquidity against the mutual funds unit you own.

-– If you think your mutual fund investment is lying idle, this is a good way to quickly raise capital for short-term financial requirements.
+– If you think your mutual fund investment is lying idle, this is an excellent way to raise capital for short-term financial requirements quickly.

 – The interest rates for a loan against mutual funds can be lower than that for personal loan interest rate.

-– If you opt for a loan against your mutual fund units you would not have to sell your units hence your financial plan and fund ownership remains intact.
+– If you opt for a loan against your mutual fund units, then you would not have to sell your units hence your financial plan, and fund ownership remains intact.

-Loans against mutual funds is quite a rare practice due to lack of awareness and information on the subject.
-So next time you think of alternate ways of raising a contingency fund, remember that a loan against your mutual funds can be a better option than traditional instruments.
+Loans against mutual funds are quite a rare practice due to lack of awareness and information on the subject.
+So next time you think of alternative ways of raising a contingency fund, remember that a loan against your mutual funds can be a better option than traditional instruments.